Knee VA Claim Field Manual

 • Denied already?
 File a Supplemental Claim with updated ROM or instability testing.

-• Scan the Intel Archive for knee-specific tactics veterans used to challenge low ball ratings.
+• Scan the FAQ for knee-specific tactics veterans used to challenge lowball ratings.

 Knee Claim FAQs